HELENA MARY DEXTER 1879–1965

 One of their witnesses was his sister, Lilian Smith.
 In the 1911 census Sam’s sister Lilian was living in the family home, Crescent Lodge in The Park and described as a spinster living on her own means together with an Aunt Priscilla Lees a housekeeper and her daughter Alice Maud Lees who was recorded as a companion.
 Lilian died on 21 May 1911 and probate was granted to her brother Samuel and a solicitor Herbert Mayo Leman.
 Effects of £21,372.13s.1d.

 Helena and Samuel moved to Radcliffe on Trent and lived in Elm House on Cropwell Road before moving to The Hall in 1905.

 In the 1911 census, Helena and Samuel are recorded as living at The Hall, Radcliffe on Trent.
-They have been married for eight years and have one child, Howard Samuel Lees, age six, born in Radcliffe in 1904.
-Also living with them are two governesses, Maggie Evelyn Margerson from Wingerworth, Derbyshire, Elizabeth Schrader who was born in Shassburgh, Germany and four household servants.
-The number of rooms in The Hall is recorded as seventeen.
+They had been married for eight years and had one child, Howard Samuel Lees, age six, born in Radcliffe in 1904.
+Also living with them were two governesses, Maggie Evelyn Margerson from Wingerworth, Derbyshire, Elizabeth Schrader who was born in Shassburgh, Germany and four household servants.
+The number of rooms in The Hall was recorded as seventeen.